If you’re a local business with customers in your neighborhood, it’s important that you’re easily accessible to potential new leads.

 By now you’re probably wondering how to get in on this whole Google Maps thing.

-Google Maps is connected to Google My Business, a (currently) free business directory synced to Google Search, and Google Maps.
+Google Maps is connected to Google Business Profile, a (currently) free business directory synced to Google Search, and Google Maps.
 It connects to Google Maps on your computer, phone, tablet, and the Google Maps application.

-FUN SECRET: Google My Business also connects to the Waze app.
+FUN SECRET: Google Business Profile also connects to the Waze app.
 An application created by Google that pairs with Google Maps.

-Before you set off on creating a GMB listing, decide what address you would like attached to your business.
+Before you set off on creating a GBP listing, decide what address you would like attached to your business.

 The address that you associate with your listing will predominantly be the address that Google uses to rank your listing based on proximity to your customers.
 This address is used for verification purposes.

-Google My Business lines out pertinent information for potential customers in one easy to find location.
+Google Business Profile lines out pertinent information for potential customers in one easy-to-find location.
 They can look at your listing to find your hours, contact information, and reviews from other customers.
-It’s a great platform for the small to medium-sized business hoping to expand its reach.
+It’s a great platform for small to medium-sized businesses hoping to expand their reach.

 Quick Step-By-Step Guide on Creating Your Listing